jbennie/sugar/doc/src/js/dom/closest.md

 if (closestElm) {
 		// we have found en element that matches the selector }
+// the selector param can be a function that need to return either true or false like so: closest(myCoolElement, (elm) => {
+  return elm.hasAttribute('my-cool-attribute')
+})
 ```
 Author : Olivier Bossel [olivier.bossel@gmail.com](mailto:olivier.bossel@gmail.com) [https://olivierbossel.com](https://olivierbossel.com)